inniyah/ascope/README.md

 An Arduino Uno oscilloscope.

 ## Features
+* real-time sampling rates up to 300 kSps,
-* equivalent-time sampling rates 16 MSps, 2 MSps, 250 kSps, 62.5 kSps, and 15.625 kSps,
+* equivalent-time sampling rates up to 16 MSps,
 * 8-bit resolution,
 * multiple channels.

-There's also a [real-time sampling](../../tree/realtime) version.
-However, it offers much lower sampling rates.

-## Hardware setup
+## The principle of operation
-The oscilloscope takes its input from the analog pins A0, A1, etc.
-Acquisition is triggered when the voltage on the AIN0 pin rises above (or falls below) that on the AIN1 pin.
+The oscilloscope takes its input from the analog pins A0, A1, etc. In the normal mode, acquisition is triggered when the voltage on the AIN0 pin matches that on the AIN1 pin, either on the rising (default) or the falling edge.
+In the auto-trigger mode, acquisition starts immediately.

-## The principles of operation
+In the real-time sampling mode, the ADC is free-running.
+AC ISR polls the ADC for conversion results and fills the output buffers.
+Sampling rate is switched by changing the ADC clock division factor.

-Acquisition is started when an AC interrupt occurs.
-Time interval between AC interrupt and ADC conversion is measured with the 16-bit Timer/Counter1.
-This is facilitated by running the ADC in auto-trigger mode, when the conversion is triggered by the Timer/Counter1 output compare match.
+In the equivalent-time sampling mode, the time interval between an AC interrupt and ADC conversion is measured with the 16-bit Timer/Counter1.
+The conversion is triggered by the TC1 output compare match.
+ADC ISR reads the conversion result and schedules the next one.
 Sampling rate is switched by changing the TC1 clock division factor.

 ## Control and data exchange protocol
 Settings from the control program and data from the oscilloscope are